Mark Gorodnitsky: 2022–23 season

 Gorodnitsky started the season by winning gold at the 2022 Cranberry Cup International.
 He went on to finish fourth at the 2022 CS U.S. Classic, ninth at the 2022 CS Warsaw Cup, and sixth at the 2022 CS Golden Spin of Zagreb.

 At the 2022–23 Israeli Championships, Gorodnitsky won his third national title.

 Competing at the 2023 European Championships in Espoo, Finland, Gorodnitsky finished thirteenth.
 He then went on to place sixth at the 2023 International Challenge Cup.
 At the 2023 World Championships in Saitama, Japan, Gorodnitsky skated a career best short and free program, ultimately finishing sixteenth at the event.

-2023–24 season
+2023–24 season: Grand Prix debut

 Gorodnitsky began the season by winning the gold medal at the 2023 Cranberry Cup International for a second consecutive time.
 Given two Challenger assignments, he came sixth at the 2023 CS Autumn Classic International before winning the bronze medal at the 2023 CS Nepela Memorial.
 Appearing on the Grand Prix, Gorodnitsky came sixth at the 2023 Skate Canada International.
 He went on to win the silver medal at the 2023 CS Warsaw Cup behind Lukas Britschgi of Switzerland, earning personal best scores in all competition segments.

 In the second half of the season, Gorodnitsky finished twelfth at both the European and World Championships.

+2024–25 season

+Gorodnitsky opened his season finishing seventh at the 2024 Nebelhorn Trophy.
+In his two Grand Prix assignments, he finished tenth at Skate Canada, and eleventh at the NHK Trophy.

+Competing at the 2024 Golden Spin, Mark finished in seventh place.

+Gorodnitsky finished his season by finishing second and winning the silver medal at the 2025 Israeli Championships, followed by a third place finish at Challenge Cup.

+2025–26 season

+Mark opened his season with an eleventh place finish at the 2025 Cranberry Cup.

+In October, he finished fifth at the Swiss Open.

+2026–27 season

+Gorodnitsky opened the new season by winning the bronze medal at the 2026 Cranberry Cup.
+In September, he placed 8th at the 2026 Kinoshita Group Cup.